Ulm-IQO/qudi-iqo-modules/docs/migrating_config_from_v0.1.md

 ## General qudi config

 The core qudi facilities are configured in the 'global' section of the config file.
-You can find a detailed description in the qudi-core configuration guide (LINK BROKEN).
+You can find a detailed description in the qudi-core [configuration guide](https://github.com/Ulm-IQO/qudi-core/blob/main/docs/design_concepts/configuration.md).
 It might be instructive to have a look at the respective section in the default config (NO LINK YET) which sets up a dummy configuration without real hardware.

 ### Remote modules

 The setup of remote connections has changed quite a bit.
-Please find the instruction here (NO LINK YET).
+Please find the instruction to configure the [server](https://github.com/Ulm-IQO/qudi-core/blob/main/docs/design_concepts/configuration.md#remote_modules_server) and each of the [remote modules](https://github.com/Ulm-IQO/qudi-core/blob/main/docs/design_concepts/configuration.md#Remote%20Module).

 ## Module config